 Struggle #3: How can I keep the project on track?

-Marketing Manager at Enqos, a startup boutique based in India, Aiswarya Jaishankar emphasises fixing an hourly rate, and then mailing statuses back and forth between yourself and your designer in order to keep the lines of communication clear.
+Marketing Manager at Enqos, a startup boutique based in India, Aiswarya Jaishankar emphasizes fixing an hourly rate and then mailing statuses back and forth between yourself and your designer in order to keep the lines of communication clear.
 “I think finding a good designer is a good first step to avoiding problems or challenges.”

 Struggle #4: Knowing in advance if the designer can deliver what they promise.